sahilsingla112/ratelimiter-aggregator/README.md

 1)	To add any new API, you need to add a new route in Zuul configuration.
 All this is in a Configuration file which is stored in a Git repository.

 Log into your Github account.
 Create a new repository config-repo.
-Upload the file ratelimiter-aggregator/ratelimiter-dev.properties to this new repo.
+Copy the file ratelimiter-dev.properties from https://github.com/sahilsingla112/config-repo/ to this new repo.

 2)	Once you upload the updated file on your new git repository.
 Change the following configuration in src/main/application.properties of configserver module.